Pediatric COVID-19 Vaccine FAQ

 Which vaccine should I choose for my child?

 Both vaccines are safe and effective.
 We understand you may have some additional factors to consider before choosing which vaccine you would like your child to receive.
-Currently, the Pfizer vaccine is offered at our Lisle location and Moderna is in the Glen Ellyn and Tinley Park locations.
+Currently, the Pfizer and Moderna vaccines are offered at our Glen Ellyn and Tinley Park locations.
 Please speak with your provider if you have specific questions about your vaccine choice.

 Why should my child get this vaccine?
 I thought children were low risk.